 Note: Manual unlocks are intended for players with proof of earning achievements that did not trigger on site due to a bug or network issue.

 They are not indented for, and will not be awarded to players who have played the game prior to a set being available, or on an another inherently unsupported platform (original hardware for example).

 What if I got an achievement I didn't earn?link

 Same with not getting it when you should in most cases you'll want to create a ticket report, leaving an explanation of what went wrong.
-You'll also want to remove these achievements from your account so you can get the satisfaction of truly earning them.
+You'll also want to reset these achievements from your earn history so you can get the satisfaction of truly earning them.

 Am I the only one with an issue?link

 If an achievement doesn't work correctly for you, there is a very good chance it doesn't work for other people.
 You can check in the achievement's page and look for where it says 'The achievement has 'X' open tickets':